gbif/hp-swissnatcoll/en/how-to-publish-data.md

 ## Upload images

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
-⚠️ Only images that can be linked to an **existing record** in your DAGI dataset can be uploaded.<br>
+⚠️ Only images that can be linked to an <strong>existing record</strong> in your DAGI dataset can be uploaded.<br>
-  ⚠️ This feature <strong>is NOT for high definition images</strong>, but for enhancing the visibility of collections who don't have a publicly available image deposit webpage.
+  ⚠️ This feature is <strong>NOT for high definition images</strong>, but for enhancing the visibility of collections who don't have a publicly available image deposit webpage.
 </div>

 <br>

 {: .box }
-**If your images are already available online, simply add the url links to your images in the attribute [associatedMedia](https://dwc.tdwg.org/terms/#dwc:associatedMedia){:target="_blank"}.**
+**If your images are already available online, simply add the url in the attribute [associatedMedia](https://dwc.tdwg.org/terms/#dwc:associatedMedia){:target="_blank"}.**

 <br>

 1. Prepare a ZIP file containing your specimen images.
 - file name = your chosen attribute for mapping (recommended: **catalogNumber**)
-- for records with several images, use the same file name but with an additionnal "_1" or "_2" or "_3" etc.
+- for records with several images, use the same file name but with an additionnal "_1", "_2", "_3", etc.
 - file format = **JPG, JPEG, PNG, BMP, TIFF, SVG or WEBP**
 - maximal file size = **5 Mb** (Mo)
 - maximale ZIP file size = **200 Mb** (Mo)

-2. Click on **Image Upload** in the grey tab band of your dataset, then on **➕ Upload Images** in the middle of the page or on **📤Upload Images** in the top-right corner of the page.
+2. Click on the **Image Upload** tab in the grey tab band of your dataset, then on **➕ Upload Images** in the middle of the page or on **📤Upload Images** in the top-right corner of the page.

 --- A three-steps pop-up window _Upload Images_ has opened. ---